lecroy/portfolio2018/mural.md

     <figcaption class="case-study-caption">When I set up a brainstorm, I'm looking to tell a story with the pieces of the discovery work I find most insightful.</figcaption>
   </figure>
   <p class="page-body-copy">
     A colleague once explained his view of product design process, saying "You're always either making a mess, or cleaning one up."
 In this case, it was now time to clean up the mess of sticky notes and sketches we had on our brainstorm canvas, and start to synthesize the output.
-I tyically do this by grouping similar ideas and themes and then putting a low fidelity mockup against each.
+I typically do this by grouping similar ideas and themes and then putting a low fidelity mockup against each.
 This allows for a followup discussion about what will most likely move the needle with as little cost as possible.
   </p>
   <figure class="figure-inline">
     <img src="img/mural/brainstorm-synthesis.png" class="mural-brainstorm-synthesis" alt="Organizing the brainstorm output into themes" />
     <figcaption class="case-study-caption">Organizing the brainstorm output into themes</figcaption>
   </figure>
   <p class="page-body-copy">
-    After regrouping with a PM and Eng lead for input on value and cost, respectively, it's time for my favorite part of the process: turning the abstract into something tangible using rapid prototypes.
+    After regrouping with a Product Manager and Engineering lead for input on value and cost, respectively, it's time for my favorite part of the process: turning the abstract into something tangible using rapid prototypes.
 There's no substitute for putting something visual into the team's hands that we can start to mold into the right thing that properly fills the shape of the problem.
   </p>
   <figure class="figure-inline">
     <img src="img/mural/prototyping.png" class="mural-prototyping" alt="A group of three Figma prototypes" />